vktr274/vava-regex/README.md

 ## Build and Run

-Build and run with Windows cm
+Build and run with Windows CMD
 ```shell
 gradlew run
 ```